Every year we cover over a vast territory gaining ground data. We use that information to fight to protect and preserve our wild horses

 Wild Horse Education (WHE) is a tiny organization with a strong track record.
 Many utilize WHE as a credible source of information, protocol advice and how to engage the legal process.
 Our litigation record is impressive.
 Our field data has been used in process to halt inappropriate actions before they begin.

-Below is a brief summary of some of our accomplishments.
+Below is a brief summary of some of our accomplishments, the list is incomplete.
 These are not things we simply wrote about, these are things we have done.
-In addition we possess the largest library of first hand documentation of wild horse roundup removals that have occurred in the last decade.
+In addition we possess the largest library of first hand documentation of wild horse roundup removals in the world.

 Treatment of wild horses